asahi417/ConditionalVariationalAutoEncoder/readme.md

 ```

 The trained model is saved at `./log` and figures are at `./figure`.
+Check `python train.py -h` and `python plot.py -h` to see the detail about the options.

 ## Result of Each Model for Mnist
 Let's see some results for Mnist data.